ridercoach/rsna2018/README.md

 (pneumonia).
 Changing this will reduce the size of the last layer of the network a little, and (I think) save a little memory and training time.

-Two change are needed for this, both near the bottom of rsna.cfg.
+Two changes are needed for this, both near the bottom of rsna.cfg.
 First, in the "[region]" section, "classes=80" must be changed to "classes=1".
 Then, in the section just above that (the last "[convolutional]" layer of the network), "filters=425" must be changed to "filters=30".